benchristel/a/index.md

   /p/ is a phoneme doesn't mean it has to be used a lot!
 - When in doubt, make the most obvious choice.

+## Culture and Metaphor

+The future is down; the past is up.

+To say "I like this," you'd say _suila ned ener anin_ "this thing is like me".
+Resemblance is affinity.

 ## Pronunciation

 As in English: **b, d, f, h, k, l, m, n, p, qu, sh, t, v, w, z**